exonum/exonum-doc/src/get-started/java-binding.md

 `spec: artifact_filename` field of the artifacts directory.
 The present example shows how to add the Java `cryptocurrency-demo` service, and two Rust services — the `timestamping` and `time` oracle services.
-Please note, that Rust services are pre-deployed in the genesis block, so we don't use `action` field for them.
+Please note, that Rust services are pre-deployed in the genesis block, so we do not specify `action: deploy` for them.

 ```yaml
 artifacts: